A world first, new features, partnerships and awards – 2023 had it all

 Geolocation is particularly important for protecting lone workers, employees operating in confined spaces, or those at risk of losing situational awareness and requiring immediate assistance in the event of an incident.
 These employees are at greater risk of entering controlled access or hazardous zones, such as in mining.
 Bodytrak geolocation and geofencing features instantly alert users if they have roamed outside of the safe area.

 Partnerships are also helping extend Bodytrak’s international reach into markets where safety is paramount.
 Earlier this year, we partnered with Industrial Protective Products, a prominent provider of PPE throughout Australia.
-Our collaboration introduces Bodytrak to the Australasia market, revolutionizing workplace safety and incident prevention in mining, construction and associated industries.
+Our collaboration introduces Bodytrak to the Australasia market, revolutionising workplace safety and incident prevention in mining, construction and associated industries.

 Our efforts are helping reduce workplace incidents and fatalities for thousands worldwide, and we’re being recognised for it.
 This year, we were winners in the connected devices category at the Industrial Hygiene Awards.
 We also won The Occupational Health & Safety New Product of the Year award for the wearable devices category and the Industrial Safety Solution of the Year award at the Industrial Plant & Equipment Awards.